Tilquhillie Castle

-Tilquhillie Castle is a castle near Banchory in Aberdeenshire, Scotland.
-A Category A listed building, the castle formally formed part of the lands of Arbroath Abbey.
+Tilquhillie Castle is a castle near Banchory in Aberdeenshire, Scotland, a Category A listed building.

+The castle formally formed part of the lands of Arbroath Abbey.
+The builders in 1576 were John Douglas of Tilquhillie and his wife Gelis Erskine, a daughter of John Erskine of Dun.

 Historic Environment Scotland's listed-building report from 1972 described the castle thus:

 The castle was subsequently restored with modern amenities.

 The novelist and travel writer Norman Douglas spent part of his childhood in Tilquhillie, the home of his paternal ancestors.